About us

 To strengthen the capacity of children and young people, educators, educational institutions, and educational systems to build and defend a culture of democracy and human rights.

-We lift insights from practice, encompassing both formal and non-formal settings, and convey them into the authorities’ policymaking.
+The European Wergeland Centre lifts insights from practice, encompassing both formal and non-formal settings, and conveys them into the authorities’ policymaking.
 At the same time, we facilitate the implementation of policy in practice.
 Via this two-way street, we support human rights and democracy through education in Norway and throughout Europe.

 We are also active in research, employing the same two-way approach to contribute our experience to research efforts and convey results back into practice.
 Fostering networks of engaged professionals, we continually develop quality learning materials that are relevant and freely accessible